crowbar/crowbar/doc/devguide/dev-vm-SUSE.md

-# Crowbar Dev based on openSUSE
+# Crowbar Dev based on SUSE

-Here we describe how to setup a Crowbar development environment in a virtual machine (VM) that is based on openSUSE.
+Here we describe how to setup a Crowbar development environment in a virtual machine (VM) that is based on openSUSE or SUSE Linux Enterprise Server (SLES).
 It is currently focused on the core Rails application and required barclamps.

 ## Setting up the VM